Skip to content

 You can use Basic Auth with our API tokens, these are created and found under “API”, “API Keys” on our dashboard

-Since the Basic scheme requires a username and a password fitting the token in this is little unconventional: use the token as the username and a empty string as the password.
+Since the Basic scheme requires a username and a password, fitting the token in this is a little unconventional: use the token as the username and an empty string as the password.

 Credentials

-Setting the fields should be relatively simple as credential field labelled “Username” should be used for the username and the credential field labelled Password should be used in the password field.
+Setting the fields should be relatively simple as the credential field labeled “Username” should be used for the username and the credential field labeled Password should be used in the password field.

 Query String and Form

-If it is not possible to specify a Authorization header, it is possible to pass authorization with values submitted via the query string or form element of the HTTP request.
-This is mostly used for compatibility with older legacy systems, designed back when security was less of an concern.
+If it is not possible to specify an Authorization header, it is possible to pass authorization with values submitted via the query string or form element of the HTTP request.
+This is mostly used for compatibility with older legacy systems, designed back when security was less of a concern.

 Token

-One option is to use a token as descibed above, sent as token:
+One option is to use a token as described above, sent as token:

 1